 To connect to a SQL database server, select FileHold Configured SQL Server Connection.

-TIP: It is possible to connect FileHold to a wide variety of data sources using ODBC or OLE DB connections, however, there is no way to guarantee any arbitrary data source is fully compatible with FileHold.
+It is possible to connect FileHold to a wide variety of data sources using ODBC or OLE DB connections, however, there is no way to guarantee any arbitrary data source is fully compatible with FileHold.
 Make sure you confirm technical compatibility before committing to a solution design using an ODBC or OLE DB.
 In some cases FileHold may be able to support an incompatible data source through a product change.
-Contact email@example.com for more information.
+See Understanding connecting to external data for more information.